kimayasheth/Netflix-Data-Analysis_Python/README.md

 ## 📝 Learning Note

-This project was developed to strengthen my Python data analysis skills by working with a real-world dataset.
+This guided project was developed to strengthen my Python data analysis skills by working with a real-world dataset.
 Through this project, I gained hands-on experience in data cleaning, handling missing values, exploratory data analysis (EDA), and creating meaningful visualizations using Pandas, Matplotlib, and Seaborn.
 It also enhanced my ability to interpret data, identify trends, and generate actionable business insights.

 ---